 Experience the future of tourism

-Lecturer, Head of Institute for Tourism and Leisure, St. Gallen, Switzerland
+Head of Tourism, Institute for Tourism and Leisure ITF, University of Applied Sciences, Chur, Switzerland

 While in the past the physical coming together of people was indispensable, in the last 20 years, a completely new area of playing has established itself: The Virtual Game.